-The Company complied with Recommendation 2.4 in part for the Reporting Period, as outlined in the Company's response to Recommendation 2.3.
-The Company considers that the current Board (half of which is independent) is appropriate in the circumstances, and that the current Directors bring the desired mix of skills, experience and abilities to the Board, however, the Company will continue to assess opportunities to appoint additional independent Directors to the Board.
+The Company did not comply with Recommendation 2.4 in full for the whole of the Reporting Period.
+The Company considers that the current Board (half of which is independent, with the independent chairman having a casting vote) is appropriate in the circumstances, and that the current Directors bring the desired mix of skills, experience and abilities to the Board.
+The Company will continue to assess opportunities to appoint additional independent Directors to the Board as the scale and complexity of the business grows.